Dear Teachers, this page is a highlight from the Member section so you can get a sense for the type of support available for this topic.

 Help!
 I Teach Soon – Need to teach soon?
 Here's one way to start

-Seasons, Moon Phases, Natural Cycles, Holidays & Observances– Considerations for equinox, solstice, full & new moons and seasons, world-wide holidays
+Seasonal Yoga, Wheel of the Year, Holidays & Observances – Considerations for equinox, solstice, full & new moons and seasons, world-wide holidays

 Class Checklist – Very basic factors such as space, day, time, creating a sacred space, etc.